Want to make the best of your charcoal grill? Learn how to make the most of 2-zone cooking with our full guide to indirect grilling.

 The important thing is to try to reach this temperature without your food on the grill.
 Use a grill surface thermometer to measure the heat of your indirect grilling zone to ensure that you’ve hit the sweet spot before grilling.
 This is where I should say that it’s absolutely imperative that you get a good, reliable grill thermometer.
 Cheaper models can be alarmingly inaccurate so save yourself a lot of trouble by investing in something good.
 I recommend the ThermoPro model here (Amazon link), which also doubles up as a meat thermometer.

 To get going with indirect grilling on a charcoal grill, cover just half of your grill base with coals.
 However, be sure to create two layers of charcoal.
-If you’re unsure on how to light charcoal effectively, then check out my guide on how to light charcoal here.
+If you’re unsure on how to light charcoal effectively, then check out my guide on how to light charcoal a charcoal grill.

 Once the coals have started to turn white and are an ash-like color then make double sure that they are all to one side.
 The key aim here is also to create a space that our food can cook on without any coals underneath it.
 Aim to leave about an inch between your food and the coals to the side.
 Also keep in mind that the side of the food closest to the coals will cook fastest, so be ready to rotate and flip it regularly to help it barbecue evenly.